Other object trails

 Travel back in time on this twelve-object trail.

-From ancient armour to mummified mammals and from bygone board games to massive monuments, these objects will captivate and inspire old and young minds.
+From ancient armour to mummified mammals and from bygone board games to massive monuments, these objects will captivate and inspire young minds.

 This section of a larger statue, which weighs 7.5 tonnes, once sat in the Ramesseum, in Egypt, venerating Ramesses II, one of the greatest Egyptian pharoahs.
 Coverage of the bust's transportation to the UK is believed to have inspired Shelley's famous sonnet, Ozymandias.